ollime/cli-program/README.md

-# Notes CLI program
+# skynote

 A note-taking tool that formats notes as .html or .txt files.
 Built with the ratatui Rust crate.\
 I made this to create nicely formatted notes to share with others on a personal website.

 ## Features